-In this classic publication, the authors lay out essential elements of success in neighborhood organizing.
+In this pioneering publication, sponsored by The Minneapolis Foundation, the authors lay out essential elements of success in neighborhood organizing and self-help strategies.

 For Activists: This article lifts up 1) successful strategies for involving neighborhood residents in the work of neighborhood self-help, and 2) principles of organizing and governing the work.